jatupan1989/boomjum1989/HTTP-Switchboard-as-an-ad-blocker.md

-You can configure _HTTP Switchboard_ in such a way as to make it behaves close to how [Adblock Plus](https://adblockplus.org/) works.
+You can configure _HTTP Switchboard_ in such a way as to make it behaves close to typical ad blockers works.

 Here is how the matrix would look like: